-RECORD DATE AND VOTING SECURITIES.
-Only the record holders of shares of the Common Stock and Preferred Stock of the Company as of the close of business on May 31, 2001 (the "Record Date"), will have the right to receive notice of, and to vote at, the Annual Meeting.
-As of the close of business on the Record Date, the Company had the following shares of Common Stock and voting Preferred Stock issued and outstanding: (a) 11,896,419 shares of Common Stock (excluding 3,269,290 shares held in treasury); (b) 1,416.50 shares of Convertible Noncumulative Preferred Stock; and (c) 20,000 shares of Series B 12% Cumulative Convertible Preferred Stock.
-Each stockholder of record, as of the Record Date, will have one vote for each share of Common Stock and voting Preferred Stock of the Company (or one-half of one vote for each fractional one-half share of the Convertible Noncumulative Preferred Stock) that the stockholder owned as of the Record Date.
+Record Date and Voting Securities Only the record holders of shares of the Common Stock and Preferred Stock of the Company as of the close of business on June 13, 2002 (the "Record Date"), will have the right to receive notice of, and to vote at, the Annual Meeting.
+As of the close of business on the Record Date, the Company had the following shares of Common Stock and voting Preferred Stock issued and outstanding: (a) 11,949,194 shares of Common Stock (excluding 3,272,426 shares held in treasury); (b) 1,204 shares of Convertible Noncumulative Preferred Stock; (c) 20,000 shares of Series B 12% Cumulative Convertible Preferred Stock; and (d) 1,000,000 shares of Series D 6% Cumulative Convertible Preferred Stock ("Series D Preferred Stock").
+Each stockholder of record, as of the Record Date, will have one vote for each share of Common Stock and voting Preferred Stock of the Company, (except each share of Series D Preferred Stock will have .875 of one vote) that the stockholder ow ned as of the Record Date.
 All shares of Common Stock and voting Preferred Stock will vote together as a single class on all matters coming before the Annual Meeting, and a majority of all of the outstanding shares of Common Stock and voting Preferred Stock of the Company, represented as a single class, entitled to notice of, and to vote at, the Annual Meeting, represented in person or by proxy, will constitute a quorum for the meeting.